 Interest rate risk is exposure to various risks associated with the impact of fluctuations in prevailing interest rates on the Fund's financial position and cash flows.
-As of December 31, 2023, the Fund is not exposed to interest rate risk on its assets and liabilities.
+As of December 31, 2024, the Fund is not exposed to interest rate risk on its assets and liabilities.

-The Fund's Rental income receivable and other liabilities carried at amortized cost are not subject to interest rate risk as defined in International Financial Reporting Standard No. (7), as the book value or future cash flows do not change due to changes in market interest rates.
+The Fund's Rental income receivable and Payables and other credit balances carried at amortized cost are not subject to interest rate risk as defined in International Financial Reporting Standard No. (7), as the book value or future cash flows do not change due to changes in market interest rates.
 Therefore, the Fund is not exposed to fair value interest rate risk.